Hanging out with some of my best friends in Mexico

 Not so in Mexico.
 Maybe it’s partly financial.
 In Mexico, your counterparts, teachers, psychiatrists, property managers, marine biologists and lawyers, make a fraction of what they would in the United States, even with parallel educations.
 Instead of converging for evenings in bars or restaurants, they hang out together in homes and in the streets.

 My last year in Denver before embarking on the two-country lifestyle, I let my friends know I was putting a moratorium on eating dinner out (expensive, not healthy and nearly always disappointing food).
-They were flummoxed.
+We were flummoxed.
 Eating and drinking out is the default activity of busy, busy people.

 They drew a complete blank when I told them I really wanted to see them but that that particular activity of $50 dinner and drinks was off the table.
 Proposing a “non-event,” working on a project together, trying a new recipe or playing cards would have felt like I was asking them to run an errand with me.
 With so many options in a big city, people's threshold for mundane activities is low.

 They and their teenage children happily followed along even though I didn’t know how to say upward facing-dog in Spanish and had to call out poses in English from a sheet of paper on the ground by the light of a flashlight.
-We used towels for yoga mats
+We used towels for yoga mats.

 Hosting something similar in the U.S. would have required reserving a yoga studio, hiring a personable yoga instructor, and following the yoga class with a yoga wear fashion show.
 And I’d still get only 50% attendance rate.